rfuchs-M5/LibreChatConfigurator/README.md

 Setting up LibreChat involves managing 100+ configuration options across environment variables, YAML files, OAuth providers, database connections, AI API keys, file storage backends, email services, and more.
 The official docs are comprehensive but scattered across dozens of pages, making it easy to miss critical settings or misconfigure complex integrations.

-**This tool solves that.** Instead of hunting through documentation and manually editing config files, you get:
+**This tool solves that.** Whether you're configuring LibreChat for your own use or creating installation packages to share with others, you get:

 - **Progressive disclosure** - Pick your providers first, then see only the relevant fields
 - **Real-time validation** - Catch configuration errors before deployment